 - C form: For non-resident taxpayers, who have received an ‘invitation to file a tax return’ and do not make use of the online tax return for non-resident taxpayers.

-When calling the Tax and Customs Administration the automatic menu is in Dutch.
-The caller will be asked to key in their BSN followed by the # key and choose from the menu of topics.
+When calling the Belastingdienst the automatic menu is in Dutch.
+The caller will be asked to type in their Burgerservicenummer – BSN (citizen service number) followed by the # key and choose from the menu of topics.
 If necessary just choose a number.